Philalethes Society

 The Philalethes Society is a Masonic research society based in North America.
 The society was founded on October 1, 1928, by a group of Masonic authors led by Cyrus Field Willard.
 Willard was a former reporter for the Boston Globe and the founder of a utopian commune on Puget Sound.
 Philalethes was designed to serve the needs of those in search of deeper insight into the history, rituals and symbolism of Freemasonry.

 Publications

 In the Society's early days, all of its publications appeared in other, established Masonic periodicals—many of which were edited by Fellows of the Society.
 There was no separate Philalethes journal.
 Soon, the hardships of the Great Depression and World War II caused nearly all Masonic periodicals to cease publication.
 After the war ended, and paper rationing was lifted, the Philalethes Society was able to release the first issue of Philalethes.
 The first issue, dated March, 1946, was edited by Walter A. Quincke.

-Philalethes: The Review of Masonic Research and Letters has long served as the de facto magazine for North American Freemasonry.
+Philalethes: The Review of Masonic Research and Letters has long served as the unofficial magazine for North American Freemasonry.
 The journal features original research, Masonic education articles, book reviews, art and poetry by new and established Masonic writers.
 At the present time, the journal is published quarterly.